Skip to main content

 5 mentions Positive Neutral Negative

 The music in the game is generally fitting for the sci-fi genre and contributes to an immersive experience, though some users feel the loops could be longer and more varied.
-Initial impressions of the music are mixed, with some describing it as mediocre and expressing concerns about the lack of originality in the soundtrack.
+Initial impressions are mixed, with some describing the music as mediocre and expressing concerns about the lack of originality in the soundtrack.
 Overall, while the music has the potential to enhance the atmosphere, its execution may leave some players wanting more.

 • “Paired with the amazing music, this creates a very immersive experience.”